Phillip Stillman: Yale

-Later years
+Later life

 After leaving Yale, Stillman was employed in the elevator business.
 He also served in the New York National Guard, holding the rank of captain in the 101st Cavalry.

 From 1900 to 1920, Stillman lived with his parents in Elizabeth, New Jersey.
 In 1900, he was employed as a shipping clerk.
 In 1910, he was working as an automobile salesman.
 In 1912, he was in charge of the New York office of Corbin Motor Vehicle Corporation.
 By 1917, he had entered the insurance business and was employed by his father's company, the F. W. Stillman Co., at 80 Maiden Lane in New York City.
 In 1920, he was vice president of his father's company, and he later became president of the company after his father died.

 In 1930, Stillman lived in Fairfield, Connecticut.
 He was married in October, 1934 to Helen Strong Piffard at Winter Park, Florida.
 In 1935, he was living in Winter Park with his wife, though he maintained his principal home in his later years at Weston, Connecticut.

 Stillman died in 1939 at the age of 66 at New York Hospital.